Does Healthy Food Cost More? Its Easy If you do it smartly

 Interventions to encourage more accessibility to healthy food are often debated: one example is the suggestion to introduce a ‘fat tax’ on food with lower nutritional value.
 But this type of approach might not work if people already perceive healthy foods to be more expensive than other options.

-In fact, it’s not actually clear what might work at a whole-of-population level to encourage people to make choices.
+In fact, it’s not actually clear what might work at a whole-of-population level to encourage people to make healthier food choices.

 Researchers from the Centre for Physical Activity and Nutrition Research and Murdoch Children’s Research Institute in Victoria, Australia sought to find out if the perceptions of the cost of healthy food could be altered using an education-based intervention.

-The intervention was a 10-minute slideshow to show commonand low-cost, healthy alternatives, as well as tips for budgeting (such as buying yoghurt in bulk, rather than in sets of smaller tubs) and education on price comparison.
+The intervention was a 10-minute slideshow to show common snack foods and low-cost, healthy alternatives, as well as tips for budgeting (such as buying yoghurt in bulk, rather than in sets of smaller tubs) and education on price comparison.
 This educational approach was used because it could be used repeatedly, and was low-cost to produce and deliver.

 The sample for the study was a group of 66 mothers, who were split into two groups.
 The first group would receive the healthy food education intervention, and the second would watch a 10-minute slideshow on the topic of bicycle safety.